Keith Vincent Garner: Community involvement

-In August 2015, Garner launched Wesley Mission’s new program specially designed to assist Indigenous communities in preventing suicide, explaining that the method of delivery was important.
+In August 2015, Garner launched a new program specially designed to assist Indigenous communities in preventing suicide, explaining that the method of delivery was important.
 “Instead of a trainer facilitator standing in front of a room saying, ‘this is what you should do’, it's really much more of a ‘yarning circle’ where people together sit down and share their experiences and in a much longer way are allowed to tell those stories, feel the pain and know what it is to share together and share the experiences of their community," he said.
 The launch of the Aboriginal and Torres Strait Islander Wesley LifeForce Suicide Prevention Program coincided with the annual Wesley LifeForce Suicide Prevention Networks conference which drew more than 100 representatives from 60 local networks from across Australia.
 Among the Wesley LifeForce networks is the Gunyangara community which in 2007 had the highest pro rata suicide rate in the world.
 For the following two years not a single death by suicide was recorded in that community.
-This local network is one of many across Australia where Wesley Mission has been able to partner local groups to find local strategies to prevent suicide.
-Garner told the annual Wesley LifeForce Memorial Service near the Sydney Opera House, attended each year by hundreds of people, that suicide “affects people from all walks of life, of all ages, and it affects many, many people – more than 3000 people in Australia bring their lives to an end each year”., Garner has led the expansion of Wesley LifeForce through its 114 networks across Australia and significant Memorial Events held in Sydney, Brisbane, Newcastle, Adelaide and Darwin and retains a strong commitment to suicide prevention.
+Garner told the annual Wesley LifeForce Memorial Service by the Sydney Opera House, attended each year by hundreds of people, that suicide “affects people from all walks of life, of all ages, and it affects many, many people – more than 3000 people in Australia bring their lives to an end each year”.
+Garner led the expansion of Wesley LifeForce through its 114 networks across Australia and significant events have been held in Sydney, Brisbane, Newcastle, Adelaide and Darwin and retains a strong commitment to suicide prevention.

 In 2014, Garner and the then NSW Premier Mike Baird signed the first contracts in “the most significant reform of homelessness services in a generation”.
 Garner said the Going Home Staying Home program – for which the NSW Government spent more than half a billion dollars over three years with partners such as Wesley Mission – was an opportunity to break the cycle of inter-generational homelessness and that he was pleased to see more funding directed to suburban and regional areas given Wesley Mission’s research that more than 70 per cent of homeless people using inner-Sydney services come from suburban and regional areas.
 “We are now moving from ad hoc and piecemeal approaches to homelessness to a more strategic and cohesive model,” Garner said.
 He also served as deputy co-chair of NSW Premiers Council on Homelessness 2010-2017 under four different Premiers.